supa2/Automaton/The-Atm_fade-machine.md

 }
 ```

-Please note that the Atm_fade machine starts up in state *IDLE*, this means it won't start until its state is changed to Atm_fade::START.
+Please note that the Atm_fade machine starts up in state IDLE.
+You can turn the led on by sending a MSG_ON message or start it blinking with a MSG_BLINK message.

+  led1.msgWrite( led1.MSG_ON );
+  led1.msgWrite( led1.MSG_BLINK );
+  led1.msgWrite( led1.MSG_OFF );

 ### Atm_fade & blink( int duration ) ###